Self Perception Theory

 The Basic Idea

 Consider Dave, a carpenter who works 50 hours a week.
-Dave has never really stopped to think about how he feels towards standardized work weeks and labor regulations, or work ethic in general.
-One evening, at the bar with some friends, someone mentions the 35-hour work week in France and an article she read about increased productivity gains at companies who introduced four-day work weeks.
-Dave has never heard such talk and doesn’t have any preexisting attitudes towards the concept.
-When someone asks what he thinks, he supposes that 40 hours isn’t that much, after all, he tends to work 50.
+Dave has never really stopped to think about how he feels toward standardized work weeks and labor regulations, or work ethic in general.
+One evening, at the bar, a friend mentions something intriguing: in France, they have a 35-hour work week.
+She even recounts an article she read about increased productivity gains at companies that introduced four-day work weeks.
+Dave has never heard such talk and doesn’t have any preexisting attitudes toward the concept.
+When someone asks what he thinks, he supposes that even 40 hours isn’t that much.
+After all, he tends to work 50.

 Association with human beings lures one into self-observation.